mndarren/Code-Lib/conference_lib/TCCDC_update.md

 27. Update the locations online (Done)
 28. Add SSL on the website (Done)
 29. Update 2018 Fall schedule again(updated version 5) (Done)
+30. Add a counter to do statistics (total and last month and last week)
+31. Add go links for Chinese people